thaddeus002/yghh/README.md

 #### Loading cgi module

-In your "/etc/httpd/conf/httpd.conf" uncomment the line beginning by "LoadModule cgid_module"
+In your "/etc/httpd/conf/httpd.conf" or "/etc/apache2/apache2.conf" file uncomment the line beginning by "LoadModule cgid_module"

 On a raspberry pi, the equivalent action is made by creating two symlinks :

     $ cd /etc/apache2/mods-enabled/
     $ ln -s ../mods-available/cgid.load .